Relative vanishing theorems for $\mathbf{Q}$-schemes: Rational singularities

-by Lemma \ref{lem:neededmaponleslc}, and the right vertical arrow is injective by the purity of $R \to R'$ \cite[Cor.\ 6.8]{HR74}.
-By the commutativity of the diagram \eqref{eq:boutotdiag}, this shows that $h_{VV'}$ is injective.
-We now claim that $h_{WV}$ is injective.
-The homomorphism $h_{WV}$ fits into the exact sequence
+where the right vertical arrow is injective by Theorem \ref{thm:kempflike}, and the bottom horizontal arrow is an injection by hypothesis.
+By the commutativity of the diagram, we see that the left vertical arrow is an injection.
+Finally, since